Mixbook/pub-dartlang/doc/index.markdown

 When you are ready to upgrade your dependencies to the latest versions, do:

-    $ pub update
+    $ pub upgrade

-This tells pub to regenerate the lockfile using the newest available versions of your package's dependencies.
-If you only want to update a specific dependency, you can specify that too:
+This tells pub to regenerate the pin file using the newest available versions of your package's dependencies.
+If you only want to upgrade a specific dependency, you can specify that too:

-    $ pub update transmogrify
+    $ pub upgrade transmogrify

-This updates `transmogrify` to the latest version but leave everything else the same.
+This upgrades `transmogrify` to the latest version but leaves everything else the same.